software-students-fall2024/1-specification-codecrafters/README.md

 ## Team members

-Barry Wang
+Barry Wang,
-Alex Yu
+Alex Yu,
-Keven Ni
+Keven Ni,
 Nicole Wang

 ## Stakeholders

-(todo)See instructions.
-Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.

 **Stakeholder Profile**:
 Frank, 22, is a fellow NYU student who has been working out for six months.
 While he is committed to his fitness routine, he feels that his approach lacks structure and progress has been slower than expected.
 He is looking for ways to train more effectively and track his progress in a structured way.